takemaru/graphillion/README.md

 ### Paths on a grid graph

-At the beginning, we define our *universe*.
+In the beginning, we define our *universe*.
 The universe can be any graph, and a graph handled by Graphillion must be a subgraph of this graph.
 In this tutorial, we use the 8x8 grid graph as our universe (the graph size should be regarded as 9x9, but we follow the